gvvaughan/specl/README.md

 in an indented list in an easy to read format, followed by a slightly more detailed summary.

-    a stack:
+    a stack
-      - is empty to start with
+      is empty to start with
-      - when pushing items:
+      when pushing items
-         - raises an error if the stack is full
-         - adds items to the top
+         raises an error if the stack is full adds items to the top
-      - when popping items off the top:
+      when popping items off the top
-         - raises an error if the stack is empty
-         - returns the top item
+         raises an error if the stack is empty returns the top item
-         - removes the popped item
+         removes the popped item

     Met 100.00% of 6 expectations.
     6 passed, 0 failed in 0.00250 seconds